Skip to content

 Default is 3600 seconds (1 hour).
 Long enough for any human or service to fetch the tarball but short enough that a leaked URL stops working before it’s interesting.

-If you need a longer lifetime, fork the worker and bump _S3_PRESIGN_TTL_SECONDS in handler.py.
+If you need a longer lifetime, fork the worker and bump S3_PRESIGN_TTL_SECONDS in worker/package.py.
 I haven’t exposed this as a per-job knob because the default is rarely too short — a job that needs >1 h to fetch its output usually has a different bug.

 You pay S3 egress when the consumer downloads the tarball.
 On Cloudflare R2, egress is free, which is what makes R2 a popular pairing for this pattern.
 AWS S3 charges per GB.